 Check which airline best suits your needs and bring a familiar-smelling comforter or toy helps to help settle your baby.

 Choose the best seats

-Several airlines, including British Airways and Emirates, allow you to choose your seats online as soon as you have booked your flight.
+Several airlines allow you to choose your seats online as soon as you have booked your flight.
 Bassinet seats are usually located at bulkheads.
-For other seat types, check www.seatguru.com for your aircraft type (verify if need be with the aircraft type map on your airlines website) and this shows all the pros and cons of every seat.
-I find that if there are two of you travelling with an infant on a wide body aircraft with a 3-4-3 configuration, then the two seats in the '4'section either DE or FG are the best.
-These mean you do not have to climb over anyone or have anyone climbing over you.
-However, if you are breastfeeding you may prefer a window seat for a little more privacy.
+For other seat types, check www.seatguru.com for your aircraft type to show the pros and cons of every seat on your plane.
+I find that if there are two of you travelling with an infant on a wide-bodied aircraft with a 3-4-3 configuration, then the two seats at one side of the section of four are the best and mean you do not have to climb over anyone.
+However, if you are breastfeeding, you may prefer a window seat for a little more privacy.